Star Citizen: The ultimate mining guide (3.8)

 How do I extract resources / raw materials from the boulders?

 - In extraction mode we collect minerals from the boulders.
 Pay attention to the mass-content ratio of the individual boulders and leave small resource percentages behind.

-The Prospector is equipped with four mining containers.
+The Prospector has four mining containers, the MOLE even eight.
 Each container can hold eight standard cargo units (SCU, the unit of measurement for cargo in Star Citizen; 1 m³ plus an edge of 125 mm on each side) of materials.
 To transport resources into the containers, right-click to switch from mining mode to extraction mode and start the tractor beam.

 Rock fragments that can be placed in the containers are shown with a purple border.
 Align the tractor beam until the chunk has been fully picked up.

 Important: In order to achieve the highest possible profit, you should watch the ratio between mass and resources.
 The smaller the mass and the higher the percentage of the contained resource, the better.
 Example: A 70 kg boulder with 11 percent resources is usually preferable to a 210 kg boulder with 5 percent resources.

 However, you also have to consider the rarity of the material.
 You should usually take the most valuable resources from our list above with you as long as the resource content is not completely marginal (e.g. 0.04 percent).